apple/swift-algorithms/Guides/Intersperse.md

 ```

 The new `Intersperse` type represents the sequence when the separator is
 inserted between each element.
-It conforms to Collection when the underlying
+Intersperse conforms to Collection and
-sequence conforms to Collection.
+BidirectionalCollection when the base sequence conforms to Collection and
+BidirectionalCollection respectively.

 ### Complexity